ETHZ-INS/scDblFinderPy_paper/README.md

 # scDblFinderPy paper

-This is the code & data behind the scDblFinderPy paper, as well as the snakefile used to track the performance and resource usage of the scDblFinderPy package.
+This is the data as well as the code to reproduce the figures from the scDblFinderPy paper, including the snakefile used to track the performance and resource usage of the different packages.

 For the `scDblFinderPy` package itself, visit the package's [github page](https://github.com/ETHZ-INS/scDblFinderPy).